tensorly/viz/README.rst

 Contributing
 ------------

-Contributions are welcome to TLVis, see the `contribution guidelines <https://tlvis.readthedocs.io/en/latest/contributing.html>`_.
+Contributions are welcome to TLViz, see the `contribution guidelines <https://tlviz.readthedocs.io/en/latest/contributing.html>`_.